How to Start Selling on eBay: Tips for Success

 One of those barriers is eBay selling limits.
 As a brand new business and online seller, there may not be many avenues for bypassing these limits without first earning a reputation over time.
 However, eBay may make exceptions on a case-by-case basis, like if your business has already earned a reputation on other channels or offers exclusive, high-demand products.

-If your business and/or product line meets these requirements, you can work with a third party that has strategic relationships with eBay (such as SureDone), and they can help to change these limits in a favorable way.
+If your business and/or product line meets these requirements, you can work with a third party that has strategic relationships with eBay (such as SureDone), and they can help to change these limits in a favourable way.

-Another aspect that may hinder potential growth on eBay is the upfront investment from fees associated with creating new listings, especially if you are working with a larger catalog.
+Another aspect that may hinder potential growth on eBay is the upfront investment from fees associated with creating new listings, especially if you are working with a larger catalogue.
 Here are a few possible ways to counter these fees: